 ALSO READ: Top 11 Best High-Fiber Dog Food Brands

 Benefits of Metamucil for Dogs

 As mentioned before, Metamucil is often given to dogs to help with gastrointestinal problems.

 Here are some of the most well-known benefits of Metamucil for dogs.

 1. Relieving Constipation

-One study, although performed on humans, found that psyllium can improve the total weight, texture and moisture of stools better than bran.
+Although performed on humans, a study by Stevens et al. (2008) found that psyllium can improve the total weight, texture, and moisture of stools better than bran.